IDSIA/sacred/docs/quickstart.rst

     INFO - .main - finished after 0:00:00.

 Notice how changing the ``recipient`` also changed the message.
-This should give you a glimpse of the power of ``sacred``.
+This should give you a glimpse of the power of Sacred.
 But there is a lot more to it, so stay tuned :).